ibm-cloud-docs/Db2onCloud/connecting/connectivity_options.md

 Non-admin users can also use allowlisting available in the {{site.data.keyword.Db2_on_Cloud_short}} web console under **Settings > Manage Users**.

-## Connecting to a private endpoint: IBM Cloud service endpoint
+## Connecting to a private endpoint: IBM Cloud service endpoint (Enterprise/Standard plans)
 {: #priv_endpt}

 {{site.data.keyword.Db2_on_Cloud_short}} supports private connectivity through an [{{site.data.keyword.cloud_notm}} service endpoint](/docs/account?topic=account-service-endpoints-overview). {{site.data.keyword.cloud_notm}} service endpoints securely route network traffic between different {{site.data.keyword.cloud_notm}} services through the {{site.data.keyword.cloud_notm}} private backplane network.
 When you configure your {{site.data.keyword.Db2_on_Cloud_short}} instance with {{site.data.keyword.cloud_notm}} service endpoint connectivity, traffic between your cloud database and applications deployed on your {{site.data.keyword.cloud_notm}} account will not traverse any public networks.

+## Connecting to a private VPE endpoint (Performance plans)

+{{site.data.keyword.Db2_on_Cloud_short}} supports private connectivity through [Virtual Private Endpoints](/docs/account?topic=overview-endpoints-support).
+IBM Virtual Private Endpoints securely route network traffic between different IBM Cloud services through the IBM Cloud private backplane network.
+When you configure your Db2 SaaS instance with Virtual Private Endpoints connectivity, traffic between your cloud database and applications deployed on your IBM Cloud account will not traverse any public networks.

 ### How to configure IBM Cloud private endpoint connectivity
 {: #cfg_priv_endpt}

 Complete the following steps to enable {{site.data.keyword.cloud_notm}} private endpoint connectivity for your {{site.data.keyword.Db2_on_Cloud_short}} instance:

 Enable your {{site.data.keyword.cloud_notm}} account to use virtual routing and forwarding (VRF) and {{site.data.keyword.cloud_notm}} service endpoints.
-To enable both of these items, see [Enabling VRF and service endpoints](/docs/account?topic=account-vrf-service-endpoint).
+To enable both of these items, see [Enabling VRF and service endpoints](/docs/overview?topic=overview-endpoints-support).

 - For Enterprise and Standard plans
   1. On the console, click **Administration**.